kyle-pena-nlp/swagger-mcp/README.md

 - `--additional-headers`: JSON string of additional headers to include in all requests
 - `--include-pattern`: Regex pattern to include only specific endpoint paths (e.g., "/api/v1/.*")
 - `--exclude-pattern`: Regex pattern to exclude specific endpoint paths (e.g., "/internal/.*")
+- `--header`: key:value pair of an extra header to include with all requests.
+Can be included multiple times.
+- `--const`: key:value pair of a constant value to always use for a parameter, if the parameter is present on the endpoint (can be a path variable, query parameter, top-level request body property, or multi-part form data field).
+Can be included multiple times to specify multiple const values.
+- `--cursor`: Run in cursor mode

 ## Authentication